onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ![network_diagram](/assets/images/pivotinglab/network_diag.png)

-Set up your VM adapters so we have two different private networks; the addresses are arbritray and I have already forgotten what strange rationale I had for the specific scopes I chose.
+Set up your VM adapters so we have two different private networks; the addresses are arbitrary and I have already forgotten what strange rationale I had for the specific scopes I chose.

-IMAGE OF NETWORKS

 Install DC, and set it to one of those subnets.
 This machine will have only one NIC.
-Rename the machine (it will reboot), install AD Services, promote to domain controllrt, add a new forest and name it.
-I have chosen this name because I was halfcut on monster ultra (also known as /sips/) mixed with whisky because I had fuck all else.
+Rename the machine (it will reboot), install AD Services, promote to domain controller, add a new forest and name it.
+I have chosen this name because I was halfcut on monster ultra (also known as /sips/) mixed with whisky because I wanted to try replicate this strange, extremley potent thing I had in Japan I got from Lawsons that had the texture and flavour of softdrink but with 9% alcohol per can.
+It came close and I got ripped real fast, so mission acomplished I guess.

 PS COMMAND TO RENAME MACHINE, TEST IF IT ASKS FOR AUTH WITH NO PW LOL Rename-Computer -NewName DC

+TRY THIS AND SEE IF IT STICKS

+Install-windowsfeature AD-domain-services

+Import-Module ADDSDeployment

+Install-ADDSForest -CreateDnsDelegation:$false ` -DatabasePath "C:\Windows\NTDS" ` -DomainMode "Win2012R2" ` -DomainName "dirty_sprite.net" ` -DomainNetbiosName "dirty_sprite" `  -ForestMode "Win2012R2" `  -InstallDns:$true `  -LogPath "C:\Windows\NTDS" `  -NoRebootOnCompletion:$false `  -SysvolPath "C:\Windows\SYSVOL" `  -Force:$true

+Install-WindowsFeature RSAT-ADDS

 IMAGE OF ADS ADD AND FOREST AD